patrickrobrecht/extended-evaluation-for-statify/readme.txt

 * as CSV files (for an import into LibreOffice Calc or Microsoft Excel)
 * as PNG, JPG or SVG image or PDF document (all diagrams) using the [Highcharts](http://www.highcharts.com/) JavaScript library

-The plugin is currently available in English and German.
-If you need another language, please help to [translate this plugin](https://translate.wordpress.org/projects/wp-plugins/extended-evaluation-for-statify).

 = Requirements =